 Let's take a closer look at the different stages of DLM and how you can ensure data integrity for each one.

 Collection – Are you collecting data in an ethical way that meets data protection regulations?
 This means only capturing data that you have permission to store and making sure it's accurate, complete, and relevant, ideally with the help of validation checks.
 This goes hand-in-hand with ensuring data quality, or the relevance of the data you collect.

 Storage – Are you storing data in a standardized way?
 Remember the three pillars of accuracy, completeness, and consistency for data integrity.
 Data safety is another prerequisite for data integrity, so it's essential to make sure information is stored securely with minimal risk of hacking or corruption.

 Maintenance – Are you doing regular data housekeeping?
 What about syncing data between the right apps to enrich your other tools?
-One of the best ways to guarantee data integrity and consistency is with a two-way sync that shares data between your apps in real-time, rather than relying on error-prone CSV import and exports.
+One of the best ways to guarantee data integrity and consistency is with the right integration in one place.
+One that shares data between your apps in real-time, rather than relying on error-prone CSV import and exports.

 Usage – Are you creating reports to understand and optimize your data?
 Businesses with high data integrity use their data to inform business decisions rather than leaving it in a siloed app to gather virtual dust.